SapphireLab/Sapphire-TTS-Collection/Surveys/2024.11.15_WavChat_60P/Sec.02.md

 Multimodal inputs significantly enhance the potential of these systems; for instance, users can employ various gestures to improve the quality of the model’s generated responses, and the system can develop a deeper understanding of the physical world.
 Beyond multimodal inputs, the future of dialogue systems lies in large multimodal models that unify the comprehension and generation capabilities across all modalities, with spoken dialogue serving as the foundational modality.

-## 2.2·Cascaded Spoken Dialogue Systems
+## 2.2·Cascaded Spoken Dialogue Systems: 级联口语对话系统

 The earliest prototype of cascaded spoken dialogue systems can be traced back to [AudioGPT [84]](../../Models/SpeechLM/2023.04.25_AudioGPT.md).
 To achieve speech-to-speech dialogue functionality, the system first employed an Automatic Speech Recognition (ASR) model to convert speech into text, followed by ChatGPT for text-based dialogue, and finally, a Text-to-Speech (TTS) model to convert the generated text back into speech.